 Sauteed vegetables are one of the the most classic of vegetable side dishes and quite nutritious.
-The quick and easy Italian seasoned vegetables recipe can make a simple rotisserie chicken into a great low carb meal.
-Carrots, zucchini, red bell pepper, broccoli and onion all taste better together!
+This quick and easy Italian sautéed vegetables recipe can make a simple rotisserie chicken into a great low carb meal.

 Sauteed Vegetables Make It a Meal

 While we stuck with the chicken and sautéed veggies, a nice green salad with a Vinaigrette or Ranch Dressing would be a great addition.
-Maybe start some Crock Pot Mashed Potatoes before going shopping.
-They are a family favorite.
+Maybe start some Crock Pot Mashed Potatoes or delicious Crock pot Glazed Carrots before going shopping.
+They are easy family favorites.

 A batch of Raspberry Iced Tea to drink would be refreshing.
 If you are watching carbs try my Keto Green Tea Lemonade.